lemmy/ConcurrentSCC/README.md

 This repository contains an implementation of a scalable algorithm to find strongly connected components as proposed in the paper [Multi-core on-the-fly SCC decomposition](https://dl.acm.org/citation.cfm?id=2851161).
 Core of the implementation is in Java and resides in the package `tarjanUF` which can be found in `src`.
 This project was done as part of *Google Summer of Code 2018* under the organization *tlaplus*.

 The implementation was ran on several graphs from the BEEM dataset (divine model graphs) with number of threads varying from 1 to 32.
-The result of the experiment resides in `experiments/plotter/plot.pdf`.
+The result of the experiment resides in `experiments/plotter/plot_multiple_runs.pdf`.
+A concurrent union find structure proposed in the paper [A Randomized Concurrent Algorithm for Disjoint Set Union](https://dl.acm.org/citation.cfm?id=2933108) was tried to improve the performance.
+This results can found in
+`experiments/plotter/plot_path_splitting.pdf` in `tarjanRCUF` branch.
+Box plots represent the simulations of new structure whereas points represent results of old structure.

 To reproduce the results refer to `experiments/benchmark` script.

 A documentation of summary of the algorithm can be found at: `doc/UnionFindConcurrentSCC.pdf`.
 The algorithm depends on random exploration of graph and takes advantage of already discovered cycles in the graph by other threads to avoid re-exploration.
+Following example illustrates this:

+- Say worker 1 has explored an SCC such that two nodes `A` and `C` are in the same SCC.
+- Consider another worker (say 2) explores `A -> B -> C`.
+- This implies that there is a cycle of the following form: `A -> B -> C -> (some path discovered by worker 1) -> A`.

 Getting Started
 ===============